Economic nationalism

-Economic nationalism, also called economic patriotism and economic populism, is an ideology that favors state interventionism over other market mechanisms, with policies such as domestic control of the economy, labor, and capital formation, including if this requires the imposition of tariffs and other restrictions on the movement of labor, goods and capital.
+Economic nationalism or nationalist economics is an ideology that prioritizes state intervention in the economy, including policies like domestic control and the use of tariffs and restrictions on labor, goods, and capital movement.
 The core belief of economic nationalism is that the economy should serve nationalist goals.
+As a prominent modern ideology, economic nationalism stands in contrast to economic liberalism and economic socialism.

-Economic nationalists oppose globalization or at least question the benefits of unrestricted free trade.
+Economic nationalists oppose globalization and some question the benefits of unrestricted free trade.
 They favor protectionism and advocate for self-sufficiency.
 To economic nationalists, markets are to be subordinate to the state, and should serve the interests of the state (such as providing national security and accumulating military power).
 The doctrine of mercantilism is a prominent variant of economic nationalism.
 Economic nationalists tend to see international trade as zero-sum, where the goal is to derive relative gains (as opposed to mutual gains).

 Economic nationalism tends to emphasize industrialization (and often aids industries with state support), due to beliefs that industry has positive spillover effects on the rest of the economy, enhances the self-sufficiency and political autonomy of the country, and is a crucial aspect in building military power.

 History

-While the coining of the term "economic patriotism" has been attributed to French parliamentarian Bernard Carayon, there is evidence that the phrase has been in use since earlier.
-In an early instance of its use, William Safire in 1985, in defending President Reagan's proposal of the Strategic Defense Initiative missile defense system, wrote, "Our common denominator is nationalism – both a military and economic patriotism – which inclines us to the side of pervasive national defense."
+While the coining of the term "economic patriotism" has been attributed to French parliamentarian Bernard Carayon, there is evidence that the phrase has been in use since earlier times to describe nationalist intervention by the state.
+In an early instance of its use, speechwriter William Safire in 1985, in defending President Reagan's proposal of the national Strategic Defense Initiative missile defense system, wrote, "Our common denominator is nationalism – both a military and economic patriotism – which inclines us to the side of pervasive national defense."

-In the mid-to-late 1800s, Italian economic thinkers began to gravitate towards the theories of Fredrich List.
-Led by Italian economists like Alessandro Rossi, policies favoring protectionism gained momentum.
-The Italian government had previously been ignoring Italian industry in favor of trade with France.
-The Italian government seemed content to watch other European powers modernize and gain influence through their colonies.
+In the mid-to-late 1800s, Italian economic thinkers began to gravitate towards the theories of Friedrich List.
+Led by Italian economists like Alessandro Rossi, policies favoring nationalist protectionism of industries gained momentum.
+The Italian government had previously been ignoring Italian industry in favor of trade with France, and it seemed content to watch other European powers modernize and gain influence through their colonies.
 Various groups began to put pressure on the Italian government, from textile to ceramic manufacturers, and although the Italian government imposed tariffs the industrialists felt that it was not enough.
-The push for industrialization and protectionism quickly spun Italy into an economic crisis in 1887, exposing Italian industrial woes.
+The push for economic nationalism with industrialization and protectionism quickly spun Italy into an economic crisis in 1887, exposing Italian industrial woes.